GreyPreacher/Berkeley-CS61C-fa20/README.md

 # Berkeley-CS61C
 This is Berkeley CS61C by GreyPreacher(Alvin Zhang).
-I am still working on it.
+**This repository is  discarded due to venus incompatibility, I decide to abandon CS61C fa20 and to finish CS61C sp22 instead.**

 # Resources
 📽 All course resources can be found at https://inst.eecs.berkeley.edu/~cs61c/su20/.